ashleychontos/pySYD/docs/examples.rst

 Ensemble of Stars
 *****************

-There is a parallel processing option included in the software, which is helpful when running many stars.
-This is turned on by using the following command:
+There is a parallel processing option included in the software, which is helpful for running many stars.
+This is switched on by using the following command:

 .. code-block::